thomasheimstad/einarstefansson/src/posts/welcome.md

 ---
 # Welcome to my new website!

-## Thanks for stopping by, and please return for updates and upcoming concerts!
+## Thanks for stopping by.
+Here you can find out about what I have been doing in the past and upcoming projects.
+More content will be added with time, so please return for updates and more exciting news, pictures and recordings!

+## Einar